 subsequently,

-The above calculations were done for Grade B steel, which has a lower allowable stress value compared to X42 steel.
-Therefore, the X42 steel will also be adequate.
+The above calculations were done for Grade B steel, which has a lower allowable stress value than X42 steel.
+Therefore, X42 steel will also be adequate.

 2.4.3 Valves, Fittings and Equipment

-To simplify the design, the designer may choose to set design conditions conservatively high to meet the flange ratings of a certain pressure class (e.g. ASME Class 150, 300, etc.) defined by the pressure-temperature ratings for a particular material specified in ASME B16.5 Pipe Flanges and Flanged Fittings, or a similar standard listed in figure 1 and 2 contained in section 3.3 of this article, Material selection.
-This is acceptable provided it does not cause an unnecessary increase in wall thickness or other component design.
+To simplify the design, the designer may choose to set design conditions conservatively high to meet the flange ratings of a certain pressure class (e.g., ASME Class 150, 300, etc.) defined by the pressure-temperature ratings for a particular material specified in ASME B16.5 Pipe Flanges and Flanged Fittings or a similar standard listed in Figures 1 and 2 contained in section 3.3 of this article, Material selection.
+This is acceptable, provided it does not cause an unnecessary increase in wall thickness or other component design.

-All equipment needs to be selected according to relevant pressure and fitting requirements, for example, pump sets part of the pipeline transportation system.
+All equipment needs to be selected according to relevant pressure and fitting requirements.
+Pump sets, for example, are part of the pipeline transportation system.

 2.5 Dimensional Requirements

 This section of the code describes all standard and non-standard piping components.
-All piping components need to adhere to certain dimensions to allow pipeline construction to be uniform.
-When flanged or threaded valves are taken into consideration it has to be noted that these components are all governed by the ASME B16.34 specification (this is only one example of dimensional requirements).
-This specification allows valve manufacturers to conform to certain dimensions; in turn, this is taken into consideration when designing and constructing pipeline transportation systems which allow uniformity throughout the system.
+All piping components must adhere to certain dimensions to make pipeline construction uniform.
+When flanged or threaded valves are considered, it must be noted that these components are all governed by the ASME B16.34 specification (this is only one example of dimensional requirements).
+This specification allows valve manufacturers to conform to certain dimensions; this is considered when designing and constructing pipeline transportation systems that allow uniformity throughout the system.
 Dimensional standards are stipulated in the extract from the ASME B31.4 code below.

 2.6 Construction, Welding and Assembly

-This section stipulates that new construction and any changes or upgrades to existing pipeline transportation systems shall be under the requirements as set out in the code.
-This includes the handling of pipe, welding, equipment, materials, and all the construction factors that will contribute to safety and sound engineering practice.
+This section stipulates that new construction and any changes or upgrades to existing pipeline transportation systems shall follow the requirements set out in the code.
+This includes handling pipe, welding, equipment, materials, and all the construction factors contributing to safety and sound engineering practice.

 Figure 4 Acceptable Butt-Welded Joint Design for Unequal Wall Thicknesses